 One of the best ways to learn shooting is with a caliber that is unintimidating 0 and few rounds let anyone take a crack at a paper target like the .22 LR.

-This .22 bolt action rifle from Ruger will help you new shooter start off right.
-There are a few advantages to training with a rifle like this.
-First and foremost, you can load it one round at a time, which will make it much safer for new or skittish shooters, and help them take their time.
+This bolt action rifle from Ruger will help your new shooter start right.
+There are a few advantages to training with a gun like this.
+First and foremost, you can load it one round at a time, which will make it much safer for new or skittish shooters and help them take their time.

 The .22 LR round doesn’t have much recoil – so it helps new shooters avoid anticipating the shot.
-This is a rifle we wish we had learned on years ago.
-It comes in a durable black finish and an embedded stock makes that makes it a solid all rounder.
+This is a rifle we wish we had learned about years ago.
+It comes in a durable black finish and an embedded stock makes that makes it a solid all-rounder.
 For training or for small game, it would be hard to beat the Ruger American.